 As impressive as this is, remember that Guillermo hasn’t done this overnight.
 His journey started 25 years ago, back in 1997.

 And while not everyone has the chops to accomplish what he has, to me, this is the upside potential of multi-unit franchise ownership.

-Guillermo Perales is a living example of how much you can make by owning franchises.
+Guillermo Perales is a living example of how much franchise owners can make, especially with multiple locations.

 It’s not a get-rich-quick scheme, and it’s not going to happen quickly.